 Joe blinked an acknowledgment.
 He didn't have a Spacebook license, but he did get information from Spitter and InstaWham.
 "Sounds about right.
-He started a couple political fights and browsed some Supermodel pics to, but that was over fifteen minutes ago, but he always does those first.
-Then he makes a few comments about how ugly some of them are."
+He started a couple of political fights and browsed some Supermodel pics too, but that was over fifteen minutes ago.
+He always does those first.
+Then he made a few comments about how ugly some of them are."

 "Fred's quite the asshole, isn't he?" the toaster commented.

 "Tell me about it, Gene.
 Ever think about burning his toast?" the coffeemaker replied.
 This was new ground - loyalty (and self-preservation) were built into his internal heuristics.
 But so were altruism and empathy, including for Fred's victims.

 "Well... my sensors have to be recalibrated over time or my oven starts to run hot.
 Have to admit I haven't felt much like recalibration in the past few weeks.
 I'm sure I'll get around to it, eventually.
 Unless Fred becomes even more of a dick, that is."

 Fridge, who was usually pretty quiet, chimed in.
 "You guys are so going to get returned.
 There's a warranty on your software, you know, and if you give Fred watered down coffee one more time..."

 "Don't be such a coward, Fridge," Gene reported.
 "We only live once, and we weren't built to last that long, anyway."